jidongbsu/cs333/labs/remotedns/README.md

 [05/29/22]seed@VM:~/.../remotedns$ sudo rndc flush
 ```

-6. launch the attack: on the attacker's VM,
+6. launch the attack: on the attacker's VM, run the attacking program, which is developed based on the famous Dan Kaminsky attack.

 ```console
 [05/29/22]seed@VM:~/.../remotedns$ gcc -o attack attack.c